U.S. fears for patents on next-generation drugs in India

 NEW DELHI/MUMBAI The United States on Thursday voiced concern over protection of patents on safer and more effective next-generation medicines in India amid fears that authorities are considering allowing more Indian firms to make new varieties of cheap generic drugs still on patent.

-"I understand that India has issued one compulsory licence, but there's a lot of concern about what additional licences are being considered," U.S. Assistant Secretary of State Nisha Biswal told reporters in the Indian capital.
+"I understand that India has issued one compulsory license, but there's a lot of concern about what additional licenses are being considered," U.S. Assistant Secretary of State Nisha Biswal told reporters in the Indian capital.

 "There's concern about ... whether next-generation drugs would be protected, and how do you ensure that investments that are being made to develop ever-more effective drugs can then be continued."

-In 2012, India issued its first-ever compulsory licence to domestic drugmaker Natco Pharma Ltd (NATP.NS) on a kidney and liver cancer drug, Nexavar, patented by Germany's Bayer AG (BAYGn.DE).
+In 2012, India issued its first-ever compulsory license to domestic drugmaker Natco Pharma Ltd on a kidney and liver cancer drug, Nexavar, patented by Germany's Bayer AG.

 That and a series of recent decisions on patented drugs in India, as part of New Delhi's push to increase access to life-saving treatments, is at the centre of trade friction between Asia's third-largest economy and the United States.